USS Grayson: Guadalcanal

 Grayson sailed from Pearl Harbor 15 July to escort Enterprise and Hornet.
 Reaching Guadalcanal via Tongatapu on 7 August 1942, the carriers launched their aircraft to cover the landings there and then operated in the area to block Japanese reinforcements.
 As they manoeuvred off Guadalcanal, Enterprise was hit by Japanese bombs on 24 August in an action lasting half an hour which saw Grayson claim two Japanese aircraft and damage a third.
 The task group then dispersed, with Enterprise returning to Pearl Harbor for repairs.
 Grayson joined Task Force 11 (TF 11), built around Saratoga under Admiral Frank Jack Fletcher.
-On the 25 August, Grayson sighted a Japanese submarine on the surface the next day and after expending her entire supply of 46 depth charges, in five attacks, the destroyer saw air bubbles and oil rise to the surface.
+On 25 August, Grayson sighted a Japanese submarine on the surface the next day and after expending her entire supply of 46 depth charges, in five attacks, the destroyer saw air bubbles and oil rise to the surface.

 She remained around Guadalcanal escorting troop transports, patrolling in "The Slot" and served as a radar picket ship.
 On 18 October she picked up 75 survivors from the destroyer Meredith, which had been sunk by an aerial torpedo on 16 October, and helped escort the barge Vireo.